wenlzhang/obsidian-send-to-canvas/README.md

 If no text is selected when you use the context menu, the plugin will automatically use the entire line where your cursor is positioned.

-### Keyboard Shortcuts

-You can set up keyboard shortcuts for any of the commands in Obsidian's Hotkeys settings.

 ## Settings

 ### Canvas Selection